thaustein/laxar/docs/manuals/installing_widgets.md

 bower install --save ./includes/widgets/category/widget`
 ```

-This will also install the widget itself as a bower component, which is not needed but also should not hurt.
+_Note:_ This will also install the widget itself as a bower component, which is not needed but also should not hurt.

 ### 3. Configure Paths for RequireJS